eric2umeh/bookstore/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank (Render)[https://render.com/] and the Microverse team.
+I would like to thank (The Bookstore API)[https://us-central1-bookstore-api-e63c8.cloudfunctions.net/bookstoreApi] for the endpoint and the Microverse team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>